 Turkle, Sherry.
 Evocative Objects: Things We Think With.
 Cambridge, MA: The MIT Press, 2011.

-- Caroline Seck Langill, Dean of Liberal Arts and Sciences and the School of Interdisciplinary Studies at OCAD University, is a Peterboroughbased writer and artist who curates, researches and theorizes new media art in an attempt to rectify art historical exclusions of art engaged with technology.
+- Caroline Seck Langill, Dean of Liberal Arts and Sciences and the School of Interdisciplinary Studies at OCAD University (Toronto, Canada), is a Peterborough based writer and artist who curates, researches and theorizes new media art in an attempt to rectify art historical exclusions of art engaged with technology.
 Her website Shifting Polarities for the Daniel Langlois Foundation tracks the history of electronic media in Canada.
 Recent publications include The Menace of Things for the Cronenberg Virtual Museum and The Living Effect for Relive, MIT Press.
 She is co-investigator with Dr. Lizzie Muller on two SSHRC projects to examine the implications of exhibition for lively objects.

 - Lizzie Muller is a curator and researcher specializing in interdisciplinary collaboration, interaction and audience experience.
 Previous curatorial projects include Awfully Wonderful: Science Fiction in Contemporary Art (with Bec Dean, Sydney, 2011); The Art of Participatory Design (with Lian Loke, Sydney 2010) and Mirror States (with Kathy Cleland, Sydney and Auckland, 2008).
 Recent publications include The Return of the Wonderful: Monanisms and the undisciplined objects of media art in Studies in Material Thinking.
 Lizzie is co-investigator with Caroline Langill on two SSHRC funded research projects on post-disciplinarity and media art exhibition.
 She is Director of the Masters in Curating and Cultural Leadership at UNSW Faculty of Art and Design, Australia.